DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

-In our project, we use the following services: Compute Engine, Bucket, Cloud Run, the container registry.
+In our project, we use the following services: Compute Engine, Bucket, Cloud Run, and the container registry.
 The compute engine is used for training the model from our train docker image.
-The bucket is used for storing our data, trained models and telemetry.
+The bucket is used for storing our data, trained models, and telemetry.
-The Cloud run service deploys our application through our fastapi docker image.
+The Cloud run service deploys our application through our FastAPI docker image.
 We utilize the GCP's container registry to store our images for further use.